paulco-coder/Portfolio/1-Internship_Change_detection_on_satellite_images_CSL/README.md

 The work focused on the **detection of spatio-temporal changes** using **opticzl & SAR (Synthetic Aperture Radar) images** and **unsupervised machine learning**.

 I cannot disclose detailed implementation specifics of the change‑detection code.
-A recommendation letter is included in the repository (see [Section 5 — Recommendation letter](#5-recommendation-letter)) for further context on tasks and skills demonstrated during the internship.
+A recommendation letter is included in the repository (see ./Recommendation_letter_from_M-Kirkove.pdf) for further context on tasks and skills demonstrated during the internship.

 ---